-a.
-From the Apple, drop-down list, select System Preferences.
+- a.
+From the Apple, drop-down list, select System Preferences. - b.

-- b.
 Click the Network icon. - c.
 From the Location drop-down list, select Automatic. - d.
 Select and view your Ethernet connection.

-In MAC OS 10.4, from the Show drop-down list, select Built-in e.
-Configure TCP/IP to use DHCP.

-Ethernet and select the TCP/IP tab.
+In MAC OS 10.4, from the Show drop-down list, select Built-in Ethernet and select the TCP/IP tab.